antibland/starting_point/README.md

 $ npm install
 ```

 This is an optional step.
-However, if you test your JavaScript (or want to start), definitely proceed with this step.
+However, if you unit test your JavaScript (or want to start), definitely proceed with this step.
 ```sh
 $ bower install jquery jasmine-jquery --save-dev
 ```